Seongyeol-kim/FedWSQ/README.md

 ### 🙏 Acknowledgement

-This code is built baed on [FedACG](https://github.com/geehokim/FedACG).
+This code is built based on [FedACG](https://github.com/geehokim/FedACG).
 Thanks to the authors for their great contribution!